mitachibana/misaka-revolt/README.md

-18 April 2025 Update:
+17 July 2025 Update:

-Added an automated post to count days since the 25 January 2025 ZZZ Hoshimi Miyabi banner and also days until the ZZZ anniversary (4 July 2025).
-If you clone, you will need to update the wolframalpha api call to fetch info on the date of the most recent Miyabi banner.
-Otherwise make changes as specified for the daily function below.
+Miyabi rerun has finally arrived. miyabi.js now posts a message counting days left for the current rerun.
+Make changes as specified for the daily function below.

 Basic api fetcher for the ReVoYo server on the platform Revolt.
 1. Sends a daily message at a scheduled time via the daily.js.
 JavaScript is not good at running functions at a specific time, so there is a function that checks the time quite often.
 Once the set time is hit, the daily.js function will execute.